-The Master of Science in Speech and Language Pathology at Albizu University (AU) trains students to become competent speech and language pathologists who are prepared to provide clinical services to children and adults with speech and language, cognitive-linguistic, and/or swallowing disorders, as well as to serve as consultants and clinical supervisors.
+The Master of Science in Speech and Language Pathology at Albizu University (AU), on the San Juan campus, trains students to become competent speech and language pathologists who are prepared to provide clinical services to children and adults with speech and language, cognitive-linguistic, and/or swallowing disorders, as well as to serve as consultants and clinical supervisors.

-The program provides training in intervention and therapeutic techniques, in addition to the tools used to assess communication and swallowing disorders.
+This master’s SLP program provides training in intervention and therapeutic techniques, in addition to the tools used to assess communication and swallowing disorders.
 Academic learning is integrated with practicum experiences to help students acquire the skills needed to work with populations affected by developmental delay, autism, reading and writing impairments, aphasia, dementia, voice and fluency disorders, hearing impairments, craniofacial abnormalities, neurogenic speech disorders, and articulation and phonological disorders, among others.
-The program integrates sensitivity towards diversity in all its courses and clinical experiences.
+The program integrates sensitivity toward diversity in all its courses and clinical experiences.

 2 years and 2 semesters (8 academic terms)